knpuniversity/phpunit/knpu/tdd-in-practice.md

 ./vendor/bin/phpunit
 ```

 Passing!
-Ok, step 3!
-Refactor!
+Now to step 3... refactor!
 And this time...
 I will!
 Let's include the word
 `carnivorous` in the string.
-Then below, just print `non-` when needed.
+Then below, just print `non-` if needed.
 I don't even
 need to *think* about whether or not I made any mistakes.
 Just run the tests!

 ```terminal-silent
 ./vendor/bin/phpunit
 ```

-I love it!
+I *love* it!
 Testing gives you *confidence*!

 Next!
-Let's create a `DinosaurFactory` - because that sounds *awesome* - test it,
+Let's create a `DinosaurFactory` - because that sounds *awesome*.
-and learn about some PHPUnit hooks.